amnaaaaali/UTDMINTS_BiometricDataApp/README.md

 * MSYS2 MINGW64 - The shell launcher to use

 ### MSYS2 Installation & Setup

 * [MSYS2](https://www.msys2.org/) - The software distro and building platform used
-* [Windows Installation for PyGObject](https://pygobject.readthedocs.io/en/latest/getting_started.html#windows-getting-started) - PyGObject is a Python package which provides bindings for GObject based libraries such as GTK, GStreamer, WebKitGTK, GLib, GIO and many more.

-After setting up MSYS2 additional packages will be required:
+After downloading and installing MSYS2 for 64 bit additional packages will be required:
 * gstreamer 1.16.0-2
 * gst-libav 1.16.0-3
 * gst-plugins-bad 1.16.0-3